NATIONAL SHRINE GROTTO OF OUR LADY OF LOURDES

 The Significance of the Grotto of Lourdes Today

 Here then is an ancient Shrine of Mary where the pilgrim touches the beginnings and the spread of the Catholic Church in America; for Mount St. Mary's University history goes back to the beginnings of America.
 This is a true Marian Shrine where true devotion to Jesus through Mary is fostered and from which it is carried elsewhere.
-The preacher at the Continental Services at this Grotto in 1908 said that here the pilgrim "knows that not only in name but also in deed he or she is in blessed Mary's land.
+The preacher at the Centennial Services at this Grotto in 1908 (100 year anniversary of Mount St. Mary's) said that here the pilgrim "knows that not only in name but also in deed he or she is in blessed Mary's land.
 In this place, the pilgrim walks in the footsteps of the grounds and other makers of Catholicity in America."

 This National Shrine, a Catholic shrine devoted to Our Blessed Mother Mary, is a place of worship, pilgrimage, evangelization and reconciliation.
 We will continue the mission of the Grotto as a place of prayerful and peaceful retreat and offer the occasion for a deepening conversion, a step forward in the journey to God, with Mary as the model for that journey.